Jesus often used questions to teach. Why?

 But pity anyone who falls and has no one to help them up.

 About the Author

-Renee Smith Ettline is founder of After Divorce Ministries, LLC and author of the award-winning book, Peace after Divorce.
+Renee Smith Ettline is founder of After Divorce Ministries, LLC, Creator of the Peace after Divorce Workshop, and author of the award-winning book, Peace after Divorce.
+Her blog has been rated among the top ten Christian divorce blogs.
 To learn more about Renee visit our About Us page.
 To contact Renee, Click Here.